HEALTH AND SOCIAL CARE

 Why choose this degree course?

-- ENRICHMENT – Enhance your CV and professional development with further training and qualifications, including key areas for care workers such as first aid, manual handling, infection control and safeguarding children
+• ENRICHMENT – Enhance your CV and professional development with further training and qualifications, including key areas for care workers such as mental health first aid, basic life support, infection prevention and control and autism awareness.

 Our facilities